 Last update: May 28th, 2020 at 9:00 pm

+Oil smoke in Southern Iraq.
 A rupture on a major oil pipeline in southern Iraq spilled a pool of oil over the desert on March 23, 2004.
 The oil quickly caught fire, and when the Moderate Resolution Imaging Spectroradiometer (MODIS) flew over on the Terra satellite the next morning, the burning oil was sending great plumes of black smoke northwest over Iraq.

 Credit: Jacques Descloitres, MODIS Rapid Response Team, NASA/GSFC